 TANG and PINTADO illustrate the advantage of a website based eBook.

 One of the major advantages of writing my SeeStories as a webpage based eBook / collection of short stories is the ability for you to follow selectable threads of the stories dependencies.
 In this case I am using my time on both the TANG and the PINTADO as an example of how you can follow one particular aspect along a thought train.
 This is very similar to the above where I described the importance of the USS TANG which led to three stories of how I made it on board.
 However, in this example, the following five links are provided.
-One video and four connected descriptions or stories.
+One video and five connected descriptions or stories.

 So now you can see that throughout this webpage.
 You can click on just one thing that interests you, or you can go down a path, or skip along the path of that story line.
 I will be adding free stuff and additional chapters to the "book" itself as long as I am able.
 Please keep in mind that this is a hosted webpage with monthly fees.
 So some things come at a cost to you, such that hopefully the SeeStories will last long after I'm gone.